stashgg/stash-unity/Assets/Stash.Popup/README.md

   <img src="https://i.ibb.co/RRfh8df/2025-05-27-13-33-27-High-Res-Screenshot-portrait.png" width="70%" />
 </p>

-# Stash.Popup
+# Stash Pay Popup

 A Unity plugin that provides a customizable card-style popup for Stash Pay.
 The plugin uses native WebKit implementation on iOS to provide a native looking
 IAP experience using Stash payment rails.
-Currently available for iOS devices.
+Currently available for iOS devices, with a browser fallback on other platforms.

 ## Requirements

 - Unity 2019.4 or later
-- iOS 9.0 or later (for iOS builds)
+- iOS 12.0 or later (for iOS builds)
 - Xcode 11.0 or later (for iOS builds)

+If you choose to support

 ## Installation